Evancruise/PhaseGANAI/README.md

 ![](figures/schematic_diagram.jpg)

 ## Steps for image statistical analytics
-The following figure shows the whole process of what the malab does.
 ![](figures/matlab_process.jpg)

 1. (Image formation) Set the parameters prepared for generating X-ray breast mammography images